Templates

 IDs vs slugs

-The send command is different -- it accepts either a template slug or ID via the templateId field.
+The send command also accepts either form via the templateId field.
 Slugs are the recommended convention for sending because they are human-readable.

-To find a template's ID, use list and look for the id field in the response.
+To find a template's ID or slug, use list and look for the id and slug fields in the response.

 Getting a template